 Ultra Wide Angle Lens Does Not Know Colors

-The pictures taken with the ultra wide angle lens are oversaturated and there is visible loss of details that can be observed especially on the sides of the image.
+The pictures taken with the ultra-wide-angle lens are oversaturated and there is a visible loss of details that can be observed especially on the sides of the image.

 It continues its behavior even in low-light conditions.
-You can see that the ultra wide angle lens has washed out the original colors in the image below and simply put has captured an ugly photo with major loss of details.
+You can see that the ultra wide-angle lens has washed out the original colors in the image below and simply put has captured an ugly photo with a major loss of details.